The Importance of Pregnancy Planning

 (These enzyme-inducing ASMs may decrease the efficacy of most hormonal contraception.)

-Carbamazepine, Cenobamate, Oxcarbazepine, Perampanel, Phenobarbital, Phenytoin, Primidone
+Carbamazepine, Cenobamate, Perampanel, Phenobarbital, Phenytoin, Primidone

 Weak enzyme-inducing ASMs